kutaslab/fitgrid/joss/paper.md

-contrast, is a laborious process that iterates cycles of data quality control, fitting, data diagnosis, model evaluation, comparison, selection, and interpretation with numerous decision points that require thought and judgment along the way.
+contrast, is a laborious process that iterates cycles of data quality control, fitting, data diagnosis, model evaluation, comparison, selection, and interpretation with numerous decision points that require thought and judgment.

 Modeling digitized multichannel EEG data as regression ERPs at each time point and data channel multiplies the iterative cycles in a combinatorial explosion of times $\times$ channels $\times$ models
 $\times$ comparisons.
-For example, at a digital sampling rate of 250 samples per second, there are 750 time points in 3 seconds of EEG data.
-For 32 EEG channels, this makes 750 timepoints x 32 channels = 24,000 data sets.
-To fit three candidate models requires 72,000 separate model fits where the size of the data set might range anywhere from a few dozens of observations for a single subject to tens of thousands of observations for a large scale experiment.
+For instance, at a digital sampling rate of 250 samples per second, in 3 seconds of 32-channel EEG data there are 24,000 data sets (= 3 $\times$ 250 $\times$ 32).
+To fit three candidate models requires 72,000 separate model fits, where the size of each data set might range anywhere from a few dozens of observations for a single subject to tens of thousands of observations for a large scale experiment.
 Nothing can prevent the combinatorial explosion; `fitgrid` is designed to contain it.